-Historically, this MCI version of the lens was in production about one year before it was redesigned with ‘hills and valleys’ ring, but for today it can be easy found on auctions in both versions.
-Collectors know that both designs – MCI and MCII were in production at the same time, it is regarding another lenses too, not 300mm only, so total amount of this MC 300/4.5 is enough on markets even for today.
-Lens is cheap as it can be.
+Historically, this MCI version of the lens was in production about one year before it was redesigned with ‘hills and valleys’ ring, but for today it can be easily found on auctions in both versions.
+Collectors know that both designs – MCI and MCII were in production at the same time, it is regarding other lenses too, not 300mm only, so the total amount of this MC 300/4.5 is enough on markets even for today.
+The lens is cheap as it can be.
 The metal of the body can be sold for bigger money than average price for lens /joke/.

 Serial number on the lens is the same as on the box: 3502401

-Build-In hood… That’s what I really think the one of the main important skills which was lost by lens producers.
-Just think about it – anyone like Sony or Canon can make precision lens with 30+ elements in 50+ groups, but so simple thing like a build-in lens hood is too complicated for them. /sarcasm/
+Build-In hood… That’s what I really think one of the main important skills which were lost by lens producers.
+Just think about it – anyone like Sony or Canon can make a precision lens with 30+ elements in 50+ groups, but so simple thing like a build-in lens hood is too complicated for them. /sarcasm/

 That’s all, actually.
-For today I can’t add anything new about all mentioned items – all are well known and have been described in a lot of resources, it is better to assumed that this material – is like a small introduction into the next test-reviews pack – about MCII and sometimes – MCI Minolta lenses, but before I need to take a lot of test-shootouts.
-Will see results this season.
+For today I can’t add anything new about all mentioned items – all are well known and have been described in a lot of resources, it is better to assume that this material – is like a small introduction into the next test-reviews pack – about MCII and sometimes – MCI Minolta lenses, but before I need to take a lot of test-shootouts, will see results this season.